DevExpress-Examples/asp-net-mvc-grid-combobox-column-in-callback-mode/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e4976/)**
 <!-- run online end -->

-This example demonstrates how to create a column editor, bind is to a data source, and configure the editor's callback functionality.
+This example demonstrates how to create a column editor, bind it to a data source, and configure the editor's callback functionality.

 ![ComboBox column in callback mode](CallbackMode.png)